Nawabi

-Nawabi is an Afghan sub clan mega Barakzai the majority of this clan played an important role during the Barakzai dynasty - such as Ismail Khan Nawabi.
+Nawabi is an sub clan of the Afghan people mega Barakzai the majority of this clan played an important role during the Barakzai dynasty - such as Ismail Khan Nawabi.

 The name Nawabi is borrowed from the Arabic, being the honorific plural of Naib or "deputy".
-The name Nawab is mostly used among South Asians.
-In Bengal it is pronounced Nowab.
+The name Nawab is also used among South Asians.

 The English adjective nawabi, from نوابی, describes anything associated with a nawab.